• Skip to primary navigation

 Instructions

-• Bring a large pot of salted water to boil.
-(While waiting for the water to boil, you can prepare the sauce).
+• Bring a large pot of salted water to a boil.
+Once the water boils, add the cavatelli to the pot and stir.
+Cook until al dente.
+Taste for doneness.

-• Over medium heat, heat the olive oil in a large saucepan.
+• Meanwhile, heat the olive oil in a large skillet over medium heat.

-• Sauté the garlic about 3 minutes until fragrant -texture should still be soft-do not allow to brown.
+• Sauté the garlic for about 1-2 minutes until fragrant.
+The texture should still be soft-do not allow it to brown.

-• Remove from heat and strain pasta in colander.
+• By this time, the cavatelli should be cooked.
+Remove from heat and drain pasta in a colander.

 • Toss cavatelli with the tomato ricotta sauce.